 - 1. Purpose.
 To establish uniform minimum standards and requirements for the design and installation of safe, cost effective, reliable irrigation systems for turf and landscape areas which promote the efficient use and protection of water and other natural resources. - 2.
 Definition.
-Turf and landscape irrigation systems apply water by means of permanent aboveground or subsurface sprinkler or microsprinkler equipment under pressure. - 3.
+Turf and landscape irrigation systems apply water by means of permanent above-ground or subsurface sprinkler or microsprinkler equipment under pressure. - 3.
 Scope.
 These construction codes shall apply to all irrigation systems used on residential and commercial landscape areas.
 They address the design requirements, water quality, materials, installation, inspection, and testing for such systems.
-These construction codes do not apply to irrigation systems for reclaimed waters systems under the regulation of the water utility service, irrigation systems within a right of way maintained by a government entity, golf courses, fairways, tees, roughs, and greens and other athletic play surfaces, including, football, baseball, soccer, polo, tennis and lawn bowling fields, and rodeo, equestrian and livestock arenas, nurseries, greenhouses, or agricultural production systems. - 4.
+These construction codes do not apply to irrigation systems for golf courses, nurseries, greenhouses, or agricultural production systems. - 4.
 Application.
-All new irrigation systems and any new work to existing irrigation systems shall conform to the requirements of this code.
-All electrical equipment, components, and wiring shall be installed in conformance with the Florida Building Code, Chapter 27 (NFPA 70). - 5.
+All new irrigation systems and any new work to existing irrigation systems shall conform to the requirements of this code. - 5.
 Application to existing irrigation installations.
 Nothing contained in this code shall be deemed to require any irrigation system or part thereof, which existed prior to the establishment of this code, to be changed, altered or modified to meet the standards of this code.